martinskou/teleport/README.md

 ## Security

-Only security is the AuthToken which must match on the server and client.

-As no TLS/SSL is used, this token could be intercepted fx. on the LAN (man in the middle attack).
+TLS/SSL can be configured in the config.json file.

 ## Tests